2023 Northwestern State Demons baseball team

-The 2023 Northwestern State Demons baseball team represents Northwestern State University during the 2023 NCAA Division I baseball season.
-The Demons play their home games at H. Alvin Brown–C. C. Stroud Field and are led by seventh–year head coach Bobby Barbier.
+The 2023 Northwestern State Demons baseball team represented Northwestern State University during the 2023 NCAA Division I baseball season.
+The Demons played their home games at H. Alvin Brown–C. C. Stroud Field and were led by seventh–year head coach Bobby Barbier.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 Northwestern State was picked to finish fifth in the Southland Conference with 65 votes and 1 first place vote.

 Preseason All-Southland team

 One Northwestern State player was named to the conference preseason first team.
 Two players were named to the conference preseason second team.